timthedev07/timthedev07/README.md

 I enjoy working on full-stack web development projects with TypeScript, and I'm also interested in artificial intelligence and blockchain.

-Aside from computer science, I also like Math and Video Editing.

 - Reach me via email(timpersonal07@gmail.com)
 - [Reddit](https://www.reddit.com/user/im-just-a-dev)
 - Wechat ID => timthedev07